Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 }
 ```

-### Intercepting OAuth Sign-in Redirects
+### Intercepting OAuth Sign-in

 The `Authenticator` launches a Custom Tab when an OAuth challenge is issued.
 When the Custom Tab completes with a redirect url, it is received by the `OAuthUserSignInActivity` that is declared in your app's manifest via its intent filter.

-If you want to intercept this redirect before allowing the sign-in to complete, you can do that with the following steps:
+If you want to launch a Custom Tab from your own app's activity, these steps will allow you to do that:

-1. Remove the `intent-filter` from the `OAuthUserSignInActivity` in your app's manifest and put it on the activity that you wish to receive the redirect intent:
+1. Remove the `OAuthUserSignInActivity` in your app's manifest and put its intent filter on the activity that you wish to receive the redirect intent:

 ```xml
 <activity